Jack (device): Etymology

-The personal name Jack, which came into English usage around the thirteenth century as a nickname form of John, came in the sixteenth century to be used as a colloquial word for 'a man (of low status)' (much as in the modern usage 'jack of all trades, master of none').
+The personal name Jack came in the 16th century to be used as a colloquial word for 'a man (of low status)' (much as in the modern usage 'jack of all trades, master of none').
 From here, the word was 'applied to things which in some way take the place of a lad or man, or save human labour'.
 The first attestation in the Oxford English Dictionary of jack in the sense 'a machine, usually portable, for lifting heavy weights by force acting from below' is from 1679, referring to 'an Engine used for the removing and commodious placing of great Timber.'

 Jackscrew

 Scissor jack

-Scissor car jacks usually use mechanical advantage to allow a human to lift a vehicle by manual force alone.
-The jack shown at the right is made for a modern vehicle and the notch fits into a jack-up point on a unibody.
+A scissor jack uses the mechanical advantage of a leadscrew and 4-bar linkage to allow a human to lift a vehicle by manual force alone.
+They are inexpensive and are common in manufacturer-supplied breakdown kits.
+The jack shown at the left is made for a modern vehicle and the notch fits into a jack-up point on a unibody.
 Earlier versions have a platform to lift on a vehicle's frame or axle.

-Electrically operated car scissor jacks are powered by 12 volt electricity supplied directly from the car's cigarette lighter receptacle.
+Electrically operated car scissor jacks are powered by 12-volt electricity supplied directly from the car's cigarette lighter receptacle.
 The electrical energy is used to power these car jacks to raise and lower automatically.
 Electric jacks require less effort from the motorist for operation.

 House jack

-A house jack, also called a screw jack, is a mechanical device primarily used to lift buildings from their foundations for repairs or relocation.
-A series of jacks is used and then wood cribbing temporarily supports the structure.
+A house jack (also called a screw jack) is a mechanical device primarily used to lift buildings from their foundations for repairs or relocation.
+After employing a series of jacks, wood cribbing temporarily supports the structure.
 This process is repeated until the desired height is reached.
-The house jack can be used for jacking carrying beams that have settled or for installing new structural beams.
-On the top of the jack is a cast iron circular pad that the jacking post rests on.
-This pad moves independently of the house jack so that it does not turn as the acme-threaded rod is turned with a metal rod.
+The house jack can be used for raising carrying beams that have settled, or for installing new structural beams.
+On top of the jack is a cast-iron circular pad upon which the jacking post rests.
+The pad moves independently of the house jack so that it does not turn as the acme-threaded rod is turned with a metal rod.
 This piece tilts very slightly, but not enough to render the post dangerously out of plumb.